 - Enable Secure Boot.

-- Also ensure that UEFI boot order must be as follows:
+- Also, ensure that the UEFI boot order must be as follows:

 - OS Boot Manager